0xJoeMamaxd/Blog/docs/livepeer.md

 To become an active transcoder, you must bond or stake more ETH than the current least staked active transcoder.
 By doing so, you replace them and take their spot in the top 50.

 For example, if the least staked transcoder has 40 ETH, you must stake more than 40 ETH to become active and "kick them out" of the active pool.

-Where does it go wrong?
+### Where does it go wrong?

 When a transcoder is removed from the active transcoder pool:
 * Their deactivation round is set, and they are immediately removed from the pool.
-* However, their stake in the earnings pool is not reset.
+* However, their stake in the earnings pool is not reset for this last round.

 ### Issue in increaseTotalStake: